parklab/SCAN2/README.md

 **NOTE**: VCF output is forthcoming.
 ```

+### Coming soon
+The new R class in the SCAN2 library provides several plotting utilities
+to better explore and understand the quality of single cell experiments.
+We are currently developing a step by step vignette to walk users through
+this process.

+In addition, the new pipeline and R class have been redesigned to allow
+fast recalculation of genotyping scores and filters.
+This allows users to
+explore the effects of changing calling parameters (such as target FDR
+thresholds and static thresholds); some of these used to require completely
+rerunning the pipeline, which is often impractical.

 ### WARNING!
 * The conda environment (named scan2 in these instructions) must always
   be `conda activate`d before running SCAN2.